KhaleefHaughton/Containerized-Web-Application-Deployment/README.md

 # Containerized-Web-Application-Deployment
 Congrats, You Just Put Your Website in a Box 🎁 (Now Don’t Forget Where You Left It)

-A step-by-step guide for Dockerizing, deploying, and documenting a web application — inspired by practical real-world processes.
+A step-by-step guide for Dockerizing, deploying, and documenting a web application.

 ## Overview
 This project demonstrates containerizing a website using Docker, deploying it, and documenting the entire development and deployment workflow in GitHub.
 The goal is to make the process repeatable and easy to understand.